blaz-cerpnjak/blaz-cerpnjak/README.md

 ### Hi, I'm Blaž 👋

+#### "I convert caffeine to code."

-I am a student on Faculty of Electrical Engineering and Computer Science in Maribor.
+Currently I'm a student at Faculty of Electrical Engineering and Computer Science in Maribor.

 - 💻 I'm interested in programming & software development
 - 👨‍💻 I'm currently working on two cool projects that are still a secret at the moment.😉